privacybydesign/irma-frontend-packages/irma-core/README.md

 # IRMA core

-This package contains the state machine for implementing IRMA flows.
-You can register plugins with this state machine and then start the machine:
+This package contains the state machine for implementing IRMA flows. `irma-core` itself does not provide any real functionality.
+Plugins can be registered at the state machine and the plugins then provide the functionality depending on the state the state machine is in.
+The plugins can also request state modifications to the state machine.

+IRMA core can be initialized in the following way:

 ```javascript
 const IrmaCore = require('@privacybydesign/irma-core');